dthaler/iftype-reg/draft-thaler-iftype-reg.md

 CURRENT: This confusion stems in part due to the fact that the IANA "Protocol Registries"
 {{protocol-registries}} lists the YANG and MIB module formats separately, as if they were separate registries.
-However, the entries for the iana-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, and the entry for the IANAifType-MIB has no such note.
+However, the entries for the yang-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, and the entry for the IANAifType-MIB has no such note.